-Kombai dog breed is mostly found in Tamil Nadu in the province of India.
+Kombai dog is mostly found in Tamil Nadu in the province of India.
 This dog breed is also known as Combai Boarhound as they have powerful jaws, the Kombai or Combai dogs look similar to some of the Indian Pariah dogs, but it is stockier.

 History of Kombai Dogs:

-Their history might go back as far as a hundred years, but it might end soon, everyone though there are efforts to maintain the breed, it is not looking good for the mighty Kombai.
+Their history might go back as far as a hundred years, but it might end soon, everyone thought there are efforts to maintain the breed, it is not looking good for the mighty Kombai.

 Unlike in breeding for appearance, weak was not selected by breeders.
 They seem to live for up to fifteen years, but again, it is hard to tell Puppy.